abatten/abatten.github.io/_tutorials/setting_up_python_on_ozstar.md

 So in effect, the first Python script you run in your session will take about a minute longer to run, but the rest will be exactly the same.

 ## Python 3 vs. Python 2
 It is advised that you should be using Python 3 for almost all of your projects.
 As of the 1st of January 2020, Python 2 is no longer supported.
 Meaning that packages like [NumPy](https://numpy.org/), [Matplotlib](https://matplotlib.org), [SciPy](https://scipy.org) and [Astropy](https://astropy.org) (plus more) will no longer update or fix issues with the Python 2 version of the software.
-If you absolutely need to use Python 2 for a specific project (e.g. legacy code that hasn't been ported into Python 3 yet), you can set up a Python 2.7 environment and a Python 3 environment.
+If you absolutely need to use Python 2 for a specific project (e.g. legacy code that hasn't been ported into Python 3 yet), you can set up a`Python 2.7`environment to run that specific piece of software and a Python 3 environment for everything else.
 {:.warning}

 ## Acknowledgements